 Another option is to use two balls instead of treats.
-As soon as your dog returns to you with the first ball, show him another ball you're holding in your hand.
+As soon as your dog returns to you with the first ball, show it the other ball you're holding in your hand.
 Many dogs will drop the ball they have in order to go after the second ball.
-As soon as your dog drops the ball, throw the one in your hand for him to fetch.
-Note: This doesn't always work.
+As soon as your dog drops the ball, throw the one in your hand for it to fetch.
+This approach doesn't always work, however.
 Some dogs refuse to let go of the ball they already have.
-In this case, the treat method above would probably work best.
+In this case, the treat method is probably your best option.

-Keep in mind when you're going through these steps that your dog is likely to be just as happy playing chase or keep away as he is playing fetch.
+Keep in mind when you're going through these steps that your dog is likely to be just as happy playing chase or keep away as it is playing fetch.
 Don't get sucked into a game of chase!
-If your dog runs off with the ball, turn your back to him and begin to walk away.
+If your dog runs off with the ball, turn your back and begin to walk away.
 Most dogs will run towards you.
 If your dog refuses to bring the ball back, end the game.

-For dogs who persist in running away with the ball, try practicing with your dog on a leash.
-Throw the ball just a short distance, and then give him the come command and then just stand there and wait him out.
-Use treats and praise to coax him in the right direction.
+For dogs who persist in running away with the ball, try practicing while your dog is on a leash.
+Throw the ball just a short distance, give the come command and then just stand there and wait it out.
+Use treats and praise to coax your dog in the right direction.

 If your dog does not pick up the idea of fetch right away, give it time.
 Be patient and consistent.
-If you practice a little each day, your dog will eventially figure it out.
+If you practice a little each day, your dog will eventually figure it out.
 In fact, you may find that your dog becomes a fetch fanatic!
 Once you can successfully play the game in your own backyard, you can take it to the park and proof the behavior to see how your dog reacts around distractions.